-- Market is non-perfectly competitive. - Ownership of the firm and management of the firm are divorced from each other. - A minimum profit constraint is imposed on the managers by the capital market (or shareholders) which cannot be ignored by the management.
+- 1. Market is non-perfectly competitive. - 2.
+Ownership of the firm and management of the firm are divorced from each other. - A minimum profit constraint is imposed on the managers by the capital market (or shareholders) which cannot be ignored by the management.

 Framework of the Model: Williamson conceives of managers as having their own, "utility functions", i.e., a set of factors which give rise to managerial satisfaction.
-According to him, managers have the discretion to pursue policies which maximise their own utility rather than aiming to maximise profits.
+According to him, managers have the discretion to pursue policies which manimise their own utility rather than aiming to maximise profits.
 Profit, in fact, acts as a constraint to managerial behaviour.
 The managerial satisfaction or utility is taken to arise from certain aspects of the management task, like responsibility, status, prestige, dominance, professional excellence, security, salary, etc. Of these only salary is measurable, other aspects being non pecuniary.
 In order to take accounts of these non pecuniary variables, some closely related variables which can be measured need to be suggested to be included.
-In order to do this, Williamson introduces a concept of "expense preference" defined as the satisfaction which managers derive from certain types of expenditures.
-Baring the idea of expense preference the motives of managers copressed in the pecuniary and non pecuniary variables, viz.
+In order to do this, Williamson introduces a concept of "expense preference" defined as the satisfaction which managers derive from certain types of expanditures.
+Baring the idea of expense preference the motives of managers expressed in the pecuniary and non pecuniary variables (discussed above) can be taken care of with the help of three variables, viz.

-- Additional expenditure on staff (S).
+- 1. Additional expenditure on staff (S).

-- 2. Managerial empluments (M) and
+- 2. Managerial emoluments (M) and

 - Discretionary investments (In).